Administrative Procedure 178: Inclement/Severe Weather

 • Teachers take attendance and inform office of missing students.

 3.6.3 The below instructions should be followed with Alert 2 – Severe Weather Warning and Alert 3 – Tornado Watch.
-The Shelter-in-Place procedures are to
+The Shelter-in-Place procedures are to be put into effect.

 • Principal or delegate will make the Shelter-in-Place announcement.